SimonVaz18/adviser_survey/README.md

 - An optional text feedback input could be added.
 This might give management greater context as to how the ratings were decided and provide further action points.

 ## Technologies
 This project was developed using Python.
-The site is version-controlled by Git and hosted on Github Pages.
+The site is version-controlled by Git and hosted on Heroku.
 VS Code was used as the code editor environment.

 ## Deployment
 - The project was deployed to Heroku using a connected GitHub repository containing all source files and dependencies.